DallasUrbanists/dallasurbanists.com/README.md

 # This Dallas Life website

-This is the source code the This Dallas Life website.
+This is the source code for the This Dallas Life website.

 _todo_: add instructions for development